 In retrospect this opportunity was gold, as I received hands on training of what to look for and how to convey the information in a way that all parties (clients/real estate agents/sellers) can understand.
 Over the years, I had the opportunity to cross- train with some of the best home inspectors in my area picking up tools, knowledge and experience along the way.
 Being 10 years into this evolving industry, I still wake up every day with excitement and willingness to learn new things and to be helpful to our clients, real estate agents and sellers.

-“I began my pre-professional career picking up nails from the roofs, gutters, and flower beds (for .01 cents, per nail) while dad and his employees were installing roofing.”ay something interesting about your business here.
+“Bill began his pre-professional career picking up nails from the roofs, gutters, and flower beds (for .01 cents, per nail) while dad and his employees were installing roofing.”ay something interesting about your business here.

 I started my professional career wearing tools on my waist in the Roofing and Waterproofing industry (with over 10 years of back breaking Roofing/Decking/Waterproofing hands-on experience in the fair weather months and leak detection/repair in the wet/rain months).
 I decided that I wasn’t getting any younger (even though I was young) and with only one unforeseen fall behind me, that I decided to switch construction trades.

 I then found myself in the Residential & Commercial remodeling industry with family friends.
 This gave me a great well rounded experience with most trades and sub-contractors in kitchen and bath remodels.

 I was scooped up by a local Residential/Commercial Plumbing & Heating Contractor in which I worked for 4 years.
 I then thought about my future, do I want to be knee high in _____ for the rest of my days??? hmmm.

 Soon after, I was hired by an Electrical Contractor next door to the Plumbing Company and worked in that industry for over 4 years.